For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Goldenrod PDF magazine.

 Goldenrod is a perennial plant that is well-known for its healing properties.
-This wild edible is a plant that reproduces through its roots, bulbs, stems and by its seed.
-Goldenrod does not cause seasonal allergies as many tend to believe.
-No one is, no one can be, allergic to Goldenrod pollen.
+It reproduces through its roots, bulbs, stems and by its seed, and does not actually cause seasonal allergies as many tend to believe.
+No one is, no one can be, allergic to this pollen.
 Why?
-For starters, it has virtually none and it is pollinated by insects.
-Only wind-pollinated plants such as Ragweed (which blooms at the same time as Goldenrod) can cause allergic reactions.
-Currently, there are actually 140 varieties of Goldenrod; therefore it has a unique adeptness in crossbreeding with other plants.
-All varieties of Goldenrod all are equally nutritious and boast many health benefits.
-Goldenrod can be used fresh or as a dried herb to make tea (although it is bitter), or as a fluid extract, tincture, or in capsules.
-Nebraska declared a type of Goldenrod (Soldiago gigantea) the state flower in 1895.
+For starters, goldenrod produces virtually no pollen (it is actually pollinated by insects).
+Only wind-pollinated plants such as Ragweed (which blooms at the same time as goldenrod) can cause allergic reactions.
+Currently, there are actually 140 varieties of goldenrod; therefore it has a unique adeptness in crossbreeding with other plants.
+All varieties are equally nutritious and boast many health benefits.
+It can be used fresh or as a dried herb to make tea (although it is bitter), or as a fluid extract, tincture, or in capsules.
+Nebraska declared a type of goldenrod (Soldiago gigantea) as the state flower in 1895.

-Leaves: There can be wide variations in characteristics, but generally, goldenrod leaves are about 10 cm long and 2 cm wide, tapering to a point at the tip and narrowing at the base, with no leaf stem and small teeth around the edges.
-Three veins run parallel from near the base of the leaf..
+There can be wide variations in characteristics, but generally, goldenrod leaves are about 10 cm long and 2 cm wide, tapering to a point at the tip and narrowing at the base, with no leaf stem and small teeth around the edges.
+Three veins run parallel from near the base of the leaf.
 The underside of the leaf is hairy, especially along the veins and the upper side has a rough texture.

-Height: Most Goldenrod plants average 1 metre in height.
+Most plants average 1 metre in height.

 There is no shortage of goldenrod in September and October.
 This yellow plant can be found in moist locations, forests, fields, roadsides, compost piles, cultivated fields, and orchards throughout Canada, the U.S., and across the world.